NCAR/mlso-utilities/README.md

 #### watch_hpss

 Script to watch a directory for new files to send to the HPSS.
-This routine should be started and stopped from `hpss_gateway.sh`.
+This routine should generally be started and stopped by `hpss_gateway.sh`.

     usage: watch_hpss [-h] instrument